 - Taskmaster – Home Tasks – Alex Horne is setting fun and creative tasks for people to do at home, and then posting extensive compilations of everybody’s entries, with the show’s host Greg Davies picking his favourites.
 You can post your entries and follow those of others on Twitter using the hashtag #HomeTasking.

 - All The Stations – Don’t Panic Stations! – Geoff and Vicki are doing regular live streams to keep them and us entertained, and they’re great fun.
 On Saturday evenings they’re online for an hour, and the most recent stream featured a London Underground quiz, which I didn’t score well on but still enjoyed.
 And on Wednesdays they’re doing a shorter half-hour stream for families and children (and big kids too), encouraging them to get creative.
-You can rewatch most of the streams if you missed them.
-A couple had to be taken down due to technical issues and a very amusing moment of accidental swearing by Vicki, but the rest are all online to enjoy.

 - Spencer Kelly, host of BBC Click, has also been doing daily live streams on Periscope at around 12:30pm every day, with chat and humour and updates on his work.
 He and his team have also just posted a 20th anniversary special of the technology news programme, looking back at their best moments, which is interesting too.